Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - brain tumours

-- diseases including Parkinson's disease, or Alzheimer's disease
+- neurodegenerative diseases, such as Parkinson's disease or Alzheimer's disease

 When should I see my doctor?